Russian submarine Leopard: Construction and career

 The submarine was laid down on 26 October 1988 at Sevmash, Severodvinsk.
 Launched on 28 June 1992 and commissioned on 30 December 1992.

 From June to September 1994, he performed combat service with the 608th naval crew under the command of A.A.
 Popov.
 From 16 April to 4 July 1994, military service in the Atlantic was performed.
 Onboard was the K-317 crew under the command of S.V.
 Spravtsev.

 From 12 May to 23 July 1999, combat service was performed with a regular crew.

 From 12 February to 13 April 2000, combat service with the 608th crew on board, commander S. E. Kavlis.

 From October to November 2001 and 2002, two more military services were performed, the commander of both was K. E. Onushkov.

 From 2006 to 2007, he underwent a medium repair at Sevmash.

 Since the end of June 2011, he has been at the Zvyozdochka CS under repair and refurbishment according to Project 971M, which is scheduled to be completed in 2021, the ship will have to meet the requirements of the 4th generation nuclear submarine.

 On 25 December 2020, he was launched after repairs and modernization, is being completed and is being prepared for tests that will take at least six months.

 At one point projected to re-enter service during 2021, but now projected as likely to begin post-refit sea trials in 2022.

 On 2 March 2023, it was reported that Leopard had been expected to return to service with the Northern Fleet in December 2023.

+On 8 June 2026, it was reported that Leopard went to sea for the first time after 15 years of maintenance.
+She was expected to be fully operational by the end of 2026.